Starring: Michael B. Jordan (Guy Montag), and Michael Shannon (Captain Beatty)

 I found it hard to get emotionally invested in any of the characters, especially Montag who is the main focus.
 He has all of the flash backs of his father who we eventually find out has killed by Beatty and what fuels Montag to later kill him.
 Montag did not seem to have much emotion even in his “emotional” scenes.

-Overall I’m assuming the concept for the movie works a lot better as a book.
-I think it is an interesting concept but feel short as a movie.
+Overall, I’m assuming the concept for the movie works a lot better as a book.
+I think it is an interesting idea but fell short as a movie.
 I may even have to check out the book to see the differences, or if they even followed it much.
-Which I’m not sure how much they did if the book came out in the 1950s and it’s more modernized with technology in the movie.

 Favorite Character: Yuxie (especially when covered by a lamp.)